Friday's high school football matchups, locations — and predictions

 Location: 400 N. Second Ave.

 What to expect: Phoenix South Mountain dropped a close one in overtime to Sunnyside two weeks ago, while Tucson High was routed 48-7 by the Marana Tigers last week.
 South Mountain Jaylen Huckaby has been the Jaguars’ anchor on offense all season: He put up 114 yards last week.
-We expect Phoenix South Mountain to be victorious this week.
-Call it 28-20.
+We expect Phoenix South Mountain to be victorious this week, 28-20.

 Sierra Vista Buena (1-1) at SUNNYSIDE (2-1)